+PANORAMIC

 VERTICAL AGREEMENTS

 Indonesia

-Consulting editor Sidley Austin LLP

 Vertical Agreements

-Consulting editors
+Contributing Editor

 Patrick J Harrison

 Sidley Austin LLP

-Quick reference guide enabling side-by-side comparison of local insights, including into the legal framework; types of agreement; analytical framework for assessment of supplier and buyer positions; block exemption and safe harbour provisions; types of restraint; notification procedure and scope for guidance from applicable authorities; enforcement; other jurisdiction-specific issues; and recent/anticipated trends.

-Generated 22 February 2023
+Generated on: February 19, 2024

 The information contained in this report is indicative only.
-Law Business Research is not responsible for any actions (or lack thereof) taken as a result of relying on or in any way using information contained in this report and in no event shall be liable for any damages resulting from reliance on or use of this information. © Copyright 2006 - 2023 Law Business Research
+Law Business Research is not responsible for any actions (or lack thereof) taken as a result of relying on or in any way using information contained in this report and in no event shall be liable for any damages resulting from reliance on or use of this information.
+Copyright 2006 - 2024 Law Business Research

-Table of contents
+Contents

+Vertical Agreements

 LEGAL FRAMEWORK

 Antitrust law

 Types of vertical restraint

 Legal objective

 Responsible authorities

 Jurisdiction

 Agreements concluded by public entities

 Sector-specific rules

 General exceptions

 TYPES OF AGREEMENT

 Agreements

 Parent and related-company agreements

 Agent-principal agreements

 Intellectual property rights

 ANALYTICAL FRAMEWORK FOR ASSESSMENT

 Framework

 Market shares

 BLOCK EXEMPTION AND SAFE HARBOUR

 Function

 TYPES OF RESTRAINT

 Assessment of restrictions

 Relevant decisions

 Suppliers

 Restrictions on territory

 Restrictions on customers

 Restrictions on use

 Restrictions on online sales

 Selective distribution systems

 Other restrictions

 NOTIFICATION

 Notifying agreements

 Authority guidance

 ENFORCEMENT

-Complaints procedure for private parties

-Regulatory enforcement

-Investigative powers of the authority
+Complaints procedure for private parties Regulatory enforcement Investigative powers of the authority Private enforcement

-Private enforcement
+OTHER ISSUES

+Other issues

 UPDATE AND TRENDS

 Recent developments

 Anticipated developments

 Contributors

 Indonesia

-Chandrawati Dewi cdewi@abnrlaw.com ABNR

-Gustaaf Reerink greerink@abnrlaw.com ABNR

-Ilma Sulistyani isulistyani@abnrlaw.com ABNR
+ABNR

-LEGAL FRAMEWORK

-Antitrust law

-What are the legal sources that set out the antitrust law applicable to vertical restraints?

-Vertical restraints are covered by Law No. 5/1999 on the Prohibition of Monopolistic Practices and Unfair Business Competition , as amended by Government Regulation in Lieu of Law No. 2 of 2022 on Job Creation (the Indonesian Competition Law (ICL)).
-The Indonesian Competition Commission (KPPU) has issued several guidelines on the application of provisions in the ICL that prohibit vertical restraints.

-Types of vertical restraint